grbfacet/facet/relativity-tutorial.md

 Notice the formula is saying you can calculate the value of f for some value of x, not zero, by knowing the values of f and its derivatives at x = 0.

-The nice thing for us about Mr. Taylor’s formula can be seen if you consider a case where x is much smaller than 1 and close to 0.
+The nice thing for us about Taylor’s formula can be seen if you consider a case where x is much smaller than 1 and close to 0.
 When you take a number smaller than 1 and near zero and calculate it’s powers (multiples of itself), those powers rapidly get much smaller.
 If

 <span class="eq">x = 0.1, then</span>